byeongjee/byeongjee.github.io/_pages/home.md

 title: "Byeongjee Kang"
 ---

-I am a propsective graduate student interested in programming languages, logic, software verification, software engineering, and distributed systems.
+I am a propsective graduate student interested in programming languages, formal methods, and distributed systems.
 I recently graduated from [POSTECH](https://www.postech.ac.kr/eng/) with a double major in computer science and mathematics.